-Once the SIU has laid a charge against a police officer, the Unit refers the matter to Justice Prosecutions of the Criminal Law Division at the Ministry of the Attorney General, which prosecutes the charge.
+Once the SIU has laid a charge against an official, the Unit refers the matter to Justice Prosecutions of the Criminal Law Division at the Ministry of the Attorney General, which prosecutes the charge.
 The SIU, as an investigative agency, is not involved in the prosecution, although it does participate by preparing the Crown brief and assisting the Crown.

 While the SIU publicly announces when it has laid a charge against a police officer, the Unit releases limited information regarding the basis of that charge in order to protect the fair trial interests of that police officer and the community.

-Whether or not an officer who has been charged by the SIU is subject to employment consequences by her or his employer is a matter entirely within the purview of the police service.
+Whether or not an official who has been charged by the SIU is subject to employment consequences by her or his employer is a matter entirely within the purview of their employer.

-Under Section 113 (7) of the Police Services Act, the Director has the sole authority to decide whether or not charges are warranted.
+Under the Special Investigations Act, 2019, the Director has the sole authority to decide whether or not charges are warranted.
 The Director takes into consideration all aspects of an investigation and arrives at the decision by applying established legal tests set out in the criminal law.
-The Director’s decision is reported to the Attorney General.
-The SIU may also issue a press release outlining the Director’s decision.

 In order to reopen an investigation, the Director has to be satisfied